jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 client = Client(cluster)  # Connect to distributed cluster and override default
 ```

-Then computation on Dask DataFrame can be executed.
+After that, computation on Dask DataFrames can be executed.

+In the following lines it is shown the evaluation of the sum of the column `x` of the dataframe `df`.

 ```python
 df.x.sum().compute()  # This now runs on the distributed system
 ```

-This guide can not replace the [official Dask guide](https://distributed.dask.org/en/stable/quickstart.html), that is recommended to be read.
+it is recommended to read the [official Dask guide](https://distributed.dask.org/en/stable/quickstart.html) to learn all provided capabilities.

 ### 5.2 Enable Dask Resource Usage Dashboards